-Full proposals must be submitted to DARPA/MTO on or before 5:00 PM, Eastern Time, 4 May 2022, in order to be considered during the single round of selections.
+Full proposals will be accepted on a rolling basis, but must be submitted to DARPA/MTO on or before 1:00 PM, Eastern Time, 16 March 2024, in order to be considered.
 Proposals received after this deadline will not be reviewed.